Masters of Doom: Legacy

-In 2005, former Ion Storm chief executive officer Michael Wilson sued publisher Random House Inc., claiming the book made false allegations against him making a questionable business deal to purchase a BMW with funds from the company.
-Wilson sought $50 million in damages, with further punitive damages from the publisher.
-A spokesperson for Random House issued a statement announcing the publishing company's support of David Kushner.
-As of 2020, the outcome of the lawsuit is unknown.

-Adaptation

-A movie adaptation was first conceived in 2005, when it was announced that producer Naren Shankar was planning a television movie for Showtime based on the story.
+Since its publication, there have been two attempts to adapt the book.
+A film adaptation was first conceived in 2005, when it was announced that producer Naren Shankar was planning a television movie for Showtime based on the story.
 The movie never materialized beyond the initial announcement.
 In June 2019, USA Network greenlit a pilot episode of a potential series based on the book, to be written and produced by Tom Bissell under James and Dave Franco's Ramona Films label.
-The series, if it should continue, is expected to be an anthology series.
-The series would feature Eduardo Franco as Romero, Patrick Gibson as Carmack, and star John Karna, Jane Ackermann, Siobhan Williams, and Peter Friedman, directed by Rhys Thomas.
+The show, planned as an anthology series, would feature Eduardo Franco as Romero, Patrick Gibson as Carmack, and star John Karna, Jane Ackermann, Siobhan Williams, and Peter Friedman, and be directed by Rhys Thomas.
+In 2020, it was reported that the pilot was in post-production by Gotham Group, though as of 2025 no further announcement has been made.